GonzoTheDev/MyTherapyPal/README.md

 ```

 ### Choose platform
-Choose either Chrome, Edge, Windows, Android (if connected to device or emulator) or iOS (if on a MacOS system with Xcode).
+Choose either Chrome, Edge, Windows, Android (if connected to device or emulator), iOS or macOS.
 Selecting Windows may require Visual Studio being installed.